Setting Up NIR Spectroscopy in the Lab: Instruments, Prep, and Method Validation

-A practical guide to NIR spectroscopy in the laboratory: FT-NIR vs dispersive vs filter instruments, Beer-Lambert law, sample preparation, and method development.
+A practical guide to NIR in the laboratory: FT-NIR vs dispersive vs filter instruments, Beer-Lambert law, sample preparation, and method development.

 How NIR Spectroscopy Works